SANSA: Unleashing the Hidden Semantics in SAM2 for Few-Shot Segmentation

 \subsection{Analyzing Semantic Structure via Principal Component Decomposition}

-Our hypothesis is that \sam{} features \textit{do} encode semantic information, albeit entangled with low-level signals, whereas our adapted \ours{} features disentangle and make this semantic content \textit{explicit}.
-To validate this hypothesis, we analyze their feature spaces via a clustering-based experiment, reported in \cref{fig:pca}.
+Our hypothesis is that \sam{} features \textit{do} encode semantic information, albeit entangled with low-level signals, whereas our adapted \ours{} features disentangle this semantic content to make it \textit{explicit}.
+To validate this hypothesis, we analyze the feature spaces of both models via a clustering-based experiment, reported in \cref{fig:pca}.
 Specifically, we evaluate how well semantic clusters form in lower-dimensional subspaces obtained via PCA, comparing frozen \sam{} to our adapted \ours{} features.
 To this end, we extract object-level features from fold 0 of COCO-20$^i$, which contains categories unseen by SANSA (trained on the remaining folds).
 We then analyze the semantic organization of these features through a clustering-based assignment task combined with Principal Component Analysis (PCA):

 \begin{enumerate} \item We apply PCA to the extracted features, varying the number of principal components (PCs) retained, from 2 up to 450, capturing 99\% of the total variance. \item For each reduced-dimensionality representation, class centroids are computed on the training set features using $k$-means clustering. \item During testing, embeddings from the test set are assigned to the nearest centroid based on minimum Euclidean distance. \item The assignment accuracy per class is computed using the ground-truth labels. \end{enumerate}